Adroiti/docs-for-code-review-tools/RuboCop/Rails-FilePath.md

-Pattern: Rails/FilePath
+Pattern: Missing use of `Rails.root.join`

 Issue: -

 ## Description

 This cop is used to identify usages of file path joining process to use `Rails.root.join` clause.

 ### Example